DriesCruyskens/mugenosu/src/works/chrome/chrome.md

 ---
 title: "Chrome"
 date: "2019-12-24"
-description: "This mangled chrome disk is obtained by displacing a spiral in 2D space, varying the amount of path smoothing and finally duplicating it with a small offset to get the Moiré patterns."
+description: "This mangled chrome disk is obtained by displacing a spiral in 2D space, varying the amount of path smoothing and finally duplicating it with a small offset to get the moiré patterns."
 image: "./chrome.png"
 github: "https://github.com/DriesCruyskens/chrome"
 url: "https://chrome-sandy.now.sh"